learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/input-and-output.md

 Remember the `delete` and `!!` functions from `Data.List`.
 `!!` returns an element from a list with some index and `delete` deletes the first occurrence of an element in a list and returns a new list without that occurrence.
 `(todoTasks !! number)` (number is now `1`) returns `"Dust the dog"`.
-We bind `todoTasks` without the first occurence of `"Dust the dog"` to `newTodoItems` and then join that into a single string with `unlines` before writing it to the temporary file that we opened.
+We bind `todoTasks` without the first occurrence of `"Dust the dog"` to `newTodoItems` and then join that into a single string with `unlines` before writing it to the temporary file that we opened.
 The old file is now unchanged and the temporary file contains all the lines that the old one does, except the one we deleted.

 After that we close both the original and the temporary files and then we remove the original one with `removeFile`{.label .function}, which, as you can see, takes a path to a file and deletes it.